 You are supported by Microsoft as part of your Azure subscription.
 Depending on the issue’s priority and severity, you can reach out to Azure Support directly via various plans.

 Documentation for various developing needs is available.
-Azure IoT Development Center provides a single landing page for anything developer, linking to resources such as training content, full API documentation, How-To guides.
-The developer guide part of the Azure documentation provides how-to tutorials to help you get started with various IoT Hub features.
-GitHub repositories contains instructions on how to get started from source code and feature supported in the SDKs.
-A list of sample applications showing how to use various IoT Hub features are also provided.
-You can provide feedback on documentation via GitHub issues and comments directly on the online documentation.
+Azure IoT Development Center provides a single landing page for developer resources like training content, full API documentation, and how-to guides.
+The developer guide provides tutorials to help you get started with various IoT Hub features.
+GitHub repositories contain instructions on how to get started from source code and features supported in the SDKs.
+A list of sample applications showing how to use various IoT Hub features is also provided.
+Build your IoT knowledge base with this guide to IoT technologies and protocols.
+You can provide feedback on documentation via GitHub issues and comments directly in the online documentation.

 Best practice for using IoT Hub without the SDKs